 As a “classically trained” marketing person who believes passionately that the best products solve a real unmet need in a better way than anything on the market, watching the direct to consumer (DTC) revolution has been fascinating.
-As much as I love Dollar Shave Club’s viral video and Warby Parker’s fab glasses, I couldn’t help but wonder if the trend was sustainable as I’ve seen company after company pile on.
+And while I love Dollar Shave Club’s viral video and Warby Parker’s fab glasses, I couldn’t help but wonder if the trend was sustainable as I watched company after company pile on.

 Two things make me think that DTC is jumping the shark.